skypjack/entt/docs/md/meta.md

 behind the scenes and users have not to deal with them explicitly.
 Furthermore, they have no name, cannot be searched and wouldn't have member functions to expose anyway.<br/>
-Similarly, conversion functions aren't directly accessible.
-They are used under the hood by `meta_any` and the other meta objects when needed.<br/>
+Similarly, conversion functions and base types aren't directly accessible.
+They are used internally by `meta_any` and the meta objects when needed.<br/>
-It wouldn't make sense to give direct access to these objects and to open the doors to the possibility of making mistakes.
-On the other side, the library already offers enough methods to use them correctly.
+It wouldn't make sense to give direct access to these elements and to open the doors to the possibility of making mistakes.
+On the other side, the library already offers enough ways to use them correctly.

 Meta types and meta objects in general contain much more than what is said: a plethora of functions in addition to those listed whose purposes and uses go